Proven-Paradox/shaper-system/Handbook.md

 * *Rapid, heroic pulp*.
 The heroes bounce back from activity quickly, showing boundless energy.
 In this case, heroes regain all HP/MP after resting for 5 minutes.
 Recovering from an injury requires resting for an hour, which heals one injury of the player’s choice.
    * This recovery method emphasizes action, enables risk taking, and encourages blowing everything quickly.
 This will result in faster battles since everyone is going full tilt at all times.
 Whatever happens will happen fast.
 * *Middle ground*.
 The heroes typically need a break after a dangerous encounter, and a long day of peril will wear them down.
-In this mode, resting for an hour regenerates HP equal to your Toughness + Character level and MP equal to your Heart + Character level (minimum 1 HP/MP per hour).
+In this mode, resting for an hour regenerates HP equal to your Toughness + Character [Level](#level) and MP equal to your Heart + Character level (minimum 1 HP/MP per hour).
 Resting for eight hours straight regenerates all HP and MP and heals one injury.
 If the character is tended to by someone during this time, the tender may attempt a Medicine check, difficulty 10 + the number of injuries the target has received.
 On a success, the target heals two additional injuries during their rest.
    * This recovery system is a compromise, encouraging players not to blow everything immediately, but still potentially rewards explosive action and risk taking when appropriate.
 * *Survival*.
 Damage lingers.
 Injuries will pile up.
 MP are precious.
-In this dangerous format, resting for eight hours regenerates HP equal to your Toughness + Character level and MP equal to your Heart + Character level.
+In this dangerous format, resting for eight hours regenerates HP equal to your Toughness + Character [Level](#level) and MP equal to your Heart + Character level.
 Healing from an injury requires two full days of bed rest.
 If the character is tended to by someone during this time, the tender may attempt a Medicine check, difficulty 10 + the number of injuries the target has received.
 On a success, you heal an injury every day instead of every two days.
    * In this format, you must track resources carefully and spend them dearly.
 Players are likely encouraged to avoid combat when possible and play extremely frugally when it does happen.
 * *Action Movie* - Low HP, High Injury, Instant Recovery.
 And now for something completely different.
 In this format, all characters’ maximum HP are halved.
 When they hit zero HP they still receive an injury as normal, but instead of going unconscious they instead regain their maximum HP.
 Use the same injury rules as either Heroic Pulp or Middle Ground recovery, Arbiter's choice.
    * This mode has a specific purpose: to capture the action movie brawl.
 Two opponents square off, striking at each other for a period until eventually one gets an advantage and lands a powerful series of blows on the other.
 There’s a painful sound as the scene slows down, showing the loser of the exchange reeling in pain while the victor gets a moment to gloat.
 The loser then refocuses and continues the fight, but a bit shakier, until one or the other cannot stand any longer.